 Have you felt the stoke of cranking back on your board, laying out your paddle, and feeling your entire body glide?
 When you capture the thrill of either stand-up paddleboarding or Kahuna Creations land paddling you finally feel alive.
-I have been land paddling for 12 years and paddleboarding for 9.
+I have been paddling for over 13 years.
 Land Paddling got me into stand-up paddleboarding, and it’s amazing how much the two sports parallel each other.
 Not only does Land Paddling feel like stand-up paddleboarding, it actually conditions your body for paddleboarding in very unique ways.
 Here’s how:

 Riding a longboard equipped with a Kahuna Stick gives you a complete, all-body workout.
 It’s a workout you can modify at your own will.
 You want a killer, muscle ripping workout?
 Try racing up hills.
 You want a mild, light workout?
 Coast down any beach boardwalk or bike trail, keeping at a moderate pace.

 All these workouts transition into paddleboarding.
 You’re building your core, arms, chest, and back.
 You may not expect it, but you also work your legs.
 Most people are shocked that after a solid Land Paddle ride, their legs are sore.
 Whenever you ride, there is so much up-and-down, side-to-side movement that your legs are fully strengthened.